RTEMS/rtems-docs/c-user/config/classic-init-task.rst

 CONFIGURE_INIT_TASK_ARGUMENTS
 -----------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_INIT_TASK_ARGUMENTS``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an integer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is 0.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be convertible to an integer of type :c:type:`rtems_task_argument`.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option defines task argument of the Classic API initialization task.

-NOTES:
-    None.
+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be convertible to an integer of type :c:type:`rtems_task_argument`.

 ..
 Generated from spec:/acfg/if/init-task-attributes

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_INIT_TASK_ATTRIBUTES